winitzki/scall/tutorial/programming_dhall.md

 Imports must be resolved and evaluated first, in order to be able to proceed with typechecking; otherwise Dhall would not be able to determine, say, the type of `x` in `let x = ./import_file.dhall`.

 When no type errors are found, the interpreter goes on evaluating the program to the normal form, using the lazy evaluation strategy.

+To summarize, Dhall uses lazy evaluation when applying functions to arguments and in `let`-expressions.
+Strict evaluation is used for any values required to be available during type-checking: all imported values, all values in `assert` expressions, and all values that are required for computing any types.

 It is important to keep in mind that in almost all cases a well-typed Dhall program will give the same result whether evaluated lazily or strictly.